Krista Frahm

 Even a few hours a week will set you on a path to success with medical copywriting.

 If you choose to work full time plus start a business, remember that the hustle and weekend work is temporary.
-As soon as you’re earning money through your copywriting business, you can taper your clinical work.
-Start making a plan for transitioning away from working two jobs.
+As you earn more money through your copywriting business, you can begin to taper your clinical work.
+Start making a plan for transitioning away from working two jobs because that’s not sustainable for most people.

-The goal of WYWTF is to train impactful, profitable writers.
+The goal of high quality copywriting courses is to train impactful, profitable writers — quickly.

 Your relationship with your current employer and your financial situation impact how you transition out of clinical care.
 Check if you can reduce your clinical hours slowly, switch to part-time, quit your job completely, pick up a PRN job, or work full-time while starting your business.